 They may have had occasional breast tenderness, menstrual cramping every once in a while, and maybe some PMS type of mood swings, but nothing too out of the ordinary.
 They’ll likely say they’ve had a hot flash on occasion and perhaps woke in the night in a sweat, but those episodes have been few and far between.
 Maybe they don’t sleep as well as they used to.
 They get a little more tired at day’s end, but by and large, for these women, life goes on without a fuss.

 Of course, these women are aging.
 You can see they’ve passed thirty-something, but you swear they look 10, 15, 20 years younger than they are.
 And by look, we don’t mean society’s definition of youthful beauty.
 We mean vibrancy, glowing wellbeing that exudes vitality.

 These women may hold a secret for the rest of us.

 Honoring the Menopause Passage

-How might women journey through midlife and beyond in ways that honor the body–self?
-My sense is that question might have something to do with the earlier one about what we can learn from women who seem to glide effortlessly through menopause and into the second half of life.
+How might women journey through midlife and beyond in ways that honor the body-self?
+Our sense is that question might have something to do with the earlier one about what we can learn from women who seem to glide effortlessly through menopause and into the second half of life.
 Honoring the menopause process grants a cease-fire to the war we wage on our bodies.

 If we let loose the grip of the ‘hormones on the decline’ story, we come into a new relationship with menopause.
 We come into our own experience and tell a story that feels true.
 We claim our bodies, ourselves, as whole and always changing.
-We glimmer at a new way of knowing and being in the world.
+And we glimmer at a new way of knowing and being in the world.